droglenc/NCMTH107/modules/Sampling_Distributions/index.md

     </div>
     <div id="ILOs" class="panel-collapse collapse">
       <div class="panel-body">
-Sampling distributions show the distribution of a statistic from many all possible samples.
-Sampling distributions are the cornerstone of inferential statistics.
-Thus, understanding sampling distributions is key as we transition to performing inferential statistics.
-Sampling distributions are the subject of this module.
+Sampling distributions show the distribution of a statistic from all possible samples and are the cornerstones of inferential statistics.
+Thus, understanding sampling distributions, the subject of this module, is key as we transition to performing inferential statistics.

 <p>After completing this module, you should be able to ...</p>